tsnellgrove/dark_castle/castle_doc.md

 Version 1.0 Major Limitations
 - Only 2 word sentences... adjectives are connected to nouns using "_"
 - No prepositions
-- Only one timer active at a time (is this still true??)
+- Only one timer active at a time
 - If you attack the hedgehog while it's eating the stale_biscuts simply vanish

 Version 2.0 Features